forelleblau/ioBroker.gsmsms/README.md

 ##### Send only

-The adapter is only be used to send SMS.
-All incoming SMS are ignored.
+The adapter is only used to send SMS.
+All incoming SMS are ignored (possibly saved to SIM but not retrieved to the adapter).

 ### GSM settings